dialloboye/Statistical-tool/createWorkspace/README.md

 3. To run: ./main.exe config/configFILE
 you can pick up a config file inside that folder and modify it
 4. Pay attention: have to change the path written in listInput/list*, it's set now to my local address
+5. Once finish running, have to make workspace and run asymptotic limits by: source runThis/TheRelevantFile